rnml/shell-file-mode/README.md

 manages and runs shell scripts from within emacs rather than the command line.
 The benefits of this approach include

-  * no context switching between emacs and the command line,
+  1. no context switching between emacs and the command line,
-  * separation of command output from the command itself, so your cursor stays editing the command, and
+  2. clean separation of input (code or data) and outputs, so your cursor stays put on the input or other input, and
-  * structured logs of both command and output history
+  3. structured logs of both command and output history, for easy searching later on.

 # The shell file #